There is another way: best iTunes alternative for Mac

 Decibel is another great iTunes alternative for Mac, but it doesn’t cater for everyone.
 First of all, this is due to its high cost.
 Secondly, to actually catch the difference with a default player, users will need a better sound system (like Sonos).
 However, if you are looking for a decent audio player indeed – Decibel is just for you.
 Its main feature is that it support almost all of the most popular music formats including FLAC, OGG, WAV, ALAC, AAC, MP3, WAVE, and AIFF.
 For a better experience, developers added the option to integrate with iTunes.
 Thanks to this, users can import their favorite tracks from a media library to a new playlist in the player.
 Decibel improves all iTunes’ audio imperfections and provides a more clear music playback, playing more or less whatever you like regardless of the format.
 Ability to play any lossless tracks is Decibel's main advantage, and it can make music admirers give up their entire iTunes library.

-VOX Music Player: the best iTunes alternative for Mac & iPhone
+VOX Music Player: the best iTunes alternative for Windows, Mac & iPhone

 As you see, the world doesn’t necessarily come down to iTunes when there’s a matter of listening to music on Mac.
 Certainly, there are pros and cons of Apple’s default player but don’t get sad if it doesn’t merit your expectations or demands.